COVID-19 - UPDATE

 - Airfreight rate increases between Asia Pacific and Europe showed signs of slowing down last week as coronavirus lockdown measures began to be eased.
 This is the first decline on the trade since February 24, but prices are still far above the $2.47 per kg achieved for the week last year.

-- Close to 450 blank sailings have been confirmed up until now, resulting in a decline of 7 million TEU in 2020.
-The impact on port terminals due to congestion can result in potentially longer transit times (due to slow steaming, port omissions or additional port inclusions as a result of service mergers, sudden/unexpected delays in uplift, less frequent departures and higher rates.
+- The impact on port terminals due to congestion can result in potentially longer transit times (due to slow steaming, port omissions or additional port inclusions as a result of service mergers, sudden/unexpected delays in uplift, less frequent departures and higher rates.
 Please contact your local Woodland representative to discuss options and alternatives.

 - Space Protection: we can guarantee space protection for priority products over any other product currently moving – ideal for shipping PPE